Unmute the Patch Tokens: Rethinking Probing in Multi-Label Audio Classification: Related Work

 \paragraph{Advanced probe architectures.} Replacing fixed global pooling with learned pooling over token maps during probing improves alignment with \gls*{mim}~\citep{darcet2025_capi}.
 Attentive pooling consistently outperforms fixed global pooling~\citep{psomas2025attentionplease,el-noubyATTENTIVE,darcet2025_capi}.
-Complementary analyses show that \texttt{[cls]} attention of backbones tends to be diffuse under MIM, weakening it as a global descriptor~\citep{2025beyondcls}.
-Attentive pooling methods compute token weights and values differently, ranging from single-query multiple-instance learning (\texttt{abmilp})~\citep{ilse2018abmilp} and multi-head cross-attention (\texttt{mhca})~\citep{el-noubyATTENTIVE,chen2023cae,bardes2024vjepa} to data-dependent single-head (\texttt{simpool}) and efficient multi-query (\texttt{ep}) approaches~\citep{psomas2025attentionplease}.
+Complementary analyses show that \texttt{[cls]} attention of backbones tends to be diffuse under MIM, weakening it as a global descriptor~\citep{2025beyondcls}. {Some works in audio have explored structured, non-attentive pooling.
+For instance, \cite{niizumi2022_linear_pre} utilize the token map by concatenating frequency features at each time step before temporal pooling (\texttt{linpre}).} Attentive pooling methods compute token weights and values differently, ranging from single-query multiple-instance learning (\texttt{abmilp})~\citep{ilse2018abmilp} and multi-head cross-attention (\texttt{mhca})~\citep{el-noubyATTENTIVE,chen2023cae,bardes2024vjepa} to data-dependent single-head (\texttt{simpool})~\citep{psomas2023simpool} and efficient multi-query (\texttt{ep}) approaches~\citep{psomas2025attentionplease}.
 Other work in audio explores learnable per-class prototypes for probing~\citep{rauch2025canmasked}, matched to multi-label audio where classes localize in distinct time-frequency regions.
 Real-valued prototype probes show promising results in bioacoustics~\citep{rauch2025canmasked}.
-Token-aware attention and prototype designs better align with \gls*{mim} embeddings and polyphonic labels than single-vector summaries, yet evaluations in audio SSL remain sparse.
+Token-aware attention and prototype designs better align with \gls*{mim} embeddings and polyphonic labels than single-vector summaries, yet evaluations in audio SSL remain sparse. {This further motivates our comprehensive analysis.}